Did you know?

 Children and dogs are as necessary to the welfare of the country as Wall Street and the railroads. – Harry S. Truman

 The Schipperke comes from the Flemish provinces of Belgium.
-Of unknown origin, he was used as a ratter, a carriage dog, and on the canal boats in Brussels and Antwerp.
+A descendant of now extinct native black sheepdogs called the Leauvenaar, he was used as a ratter, a carriage dog, a watchdog, and on the canal boats in Brussels and Antwerp.

 Schipperkes had three jobs on board: security (loud barking at strangers approaching the barge), keeping the barges free of rats and other vermin, and nipping at the towing horses’ heels to get them moving to tow the barge.